Zy0d0x0/zy0d0x0.github.io/Rooting HIROYASU HI-B8 Zello PoC FM Walkie Talkie.md

 ![](recovery.jpg)

 The radio will then take a bit of time to reboot.
 Once it has started up as normal again run a adb shell command from the host computer and if you try "su" command you should notice permissions denied warning.
-This is fine, the magisk app is currently blocking access.
+This is fine, the Magisk app is currently blocking access.
 Open up the app and on the bottom navigation bar select super user and then enable it, now within adb you should be able to use "su" and check your permissions with "id" command.

 ```